henry-mendez/henry-mendez.github.io/_pages/about.md

 The purpose of this blog is to document my learning journey as I progress throughout my career.

+I am currently working as Network Support Engineer at a service provider.

 **Certifications:**

 - CompTIA Security+